diBernardoGroup/Network-model-of-the-COVID-19/README.md

 17. basilicata;
 18. calabria;
 19. sicily;
-20. sardinia;
+20. sardinia.

 Note that this is the order used to generate the parameters through the identification procedure and must be kept for any parameter generation.
-The simulator then reorder the elements in alphabetical order as shown in the plots.
+The simulator then reorders the elements in alphabetical order as shown in the plots.

 'flux_mat.mat':